Aurora DSQL Supports IDENTITY / SEQUENCE - I Also Verified Migration Methods for Existing Tables

 RETURNING id;

-※ tag_id corresponds to keys in a separate tag master table
+※ tag_id corresponds to a key in the tag master table

 When defining an IDENTITY column, you need to specify the numbering mode and CACHE size.
-I verified each option.
+I verified both.

 GENERATED BY DEFAULT vs GENERATED ALWAYS